Point Cloud Resampling Through Hypergraph Signal Processing: Conclusion

 \section{Conclusion}

 In this work, we developed a 3D point cloud resampling method using kernel filtering based on hypergraph signal processing (HGSP).
-The proposed HGSP resampling is simple and the experimental results demonstrated that our hypergraph-based method outperforms traditional graph-based methods or feature-based methods such as edge detection in the terms of robustness to the noise and model preserving.
-We establish HGSP as an efficient tool to model multilateral relationship and to extract features in point cloud applications.
+Our proposed HGSP resampling is simple and effective.
+Experimental results demonstrated that our HGSP method outperforms traditional graph-based methods or feature-based methods such as edge detection in terms of robustness to the noise and model preservation.
+This work establishes HGSP as an efficient tool to model multilateral relationship and to extract features in point cloud applications.